Manage Your Grant

 NYSCA provided contract flexibilities such as activity change requests and reporting extensions for FY2020 and FY2021 grantees facing cancellations of their events or programs due to COVID-19.

-Note: Capital grant reports are submitted in a different manner than as outlined above; please follow award instructions or contract Program staff for assistance.
+Note: Capital grant reports are submitted in a different manner than as outlined above; please follow award instructions or contact Capital Program staff for assistance.

-NYSCA considers the Grants Gateway Prequalification Document Vault to be a valuable component of grant compliance materials.
-NYSCA reserves the right to require grantees to maintain their Vault by resubmitting their annual financial reports and filings.
+NYSCA considers the SFS Prequalification Application to be a valuable component of grant compliance materials.
+NYSCA reserves the right to require grantees to update their Prequalification Application by resubmitting their annual financial reports and filings.

 5. Payments:

-The initial grant payment is made on all contracts following full execution of the contract.
+The initial grant payment is made on all contracts after State processing, which concludes approximately 4-6 weeks after NYSCA fully executes the contract.

-All grantee organizations that are awarded a contract in an amount of $50,000 or more in a single year, or $50,000 or more in the aggregate for a multi-year contract, generally receive 25% of their annual contract amount upon the later of the full execution of the contract and the start of the contract term, 55% of the annual contract amount after approval of the Three-Month Interim Report and the remaining 20% after approval of the Six-Month Interim Report.
+All grantee organizations that are awarded a contract in an amount of $50,000 or more in a single year, or $50,000 or more in the aggregate for a multi-year contract, generally receive 25% of their annual contract amount upon the later of the conclusion of State processing and the start of the contract term, 55% of the annual contract amount after approval of the Three-Month Interim Report and the remaining 20% after approval of the Six-Month Interim Report.

-Grantees awarded less than $50,000 either in a single year or in the aggregate, are paid in full upon the later of the full execution of the contract (or award acceptance for grants $10,000 and under) and the start of the contract term.
+Grantees awarded less than $50,000 either in a single year or in the aggregate, are paid in full upon the later of the conclusion of State processing (or award acceptance for grants $10,000 and under) and the start of the contract term.

 Check the status of your grant payment with New York State at any time by logging into the State Financial System (SFS) Vendor Self-Service Portal.
 The vendor portal allows you to search for invoices, purchase orders and payments (dating back to April 2012).
 The information provided will tell you: